The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings: Introduction

-It has been asked whether such efficient descriptions might exist for the ground state of 1-D poly gapped Hamiltonians.
-We show that using Theorem \ref{thm:qcma_subset_rp}, and some more work, one can deduce that the answer to this question is negative (under some reasonable complexity assumption).
-The reasoning is as follows.
+The question of whether such efficient descriptions might also exist for the ground state of 1-D poly gapped Hamiltonians has also been asked.
+Under some reasonable complexity-theoretic assumption, we answer this question in the negative.
+The reasoning for our negative answer is as follows.

-We define the \ulh\ problem to be similar to the \lh\ problem, where the conditions for a ``no'' instance are the same, but for a ``yes'' instance we demand that there exists a $\ket{\psi}$ with energy below the low-threshold, and all other eigenvalues are above the upper-threshold.
-We also define the \onedulh\ in a similar manner.
+We define the $\ulh$ problem as similar to the $\lh$ problem, where the conditions for a ``no'' instance are the same, but for a ``yes'' instance we demand that there exists a state $\ket{\psi}$ with energy below the lower threshold and all other eigenvalues above the upper threshold.
+We similarly define the $\onedulh$.